C-CoMP-STC/mit1002-cue-simulations/README.md

 ## How to Use the Conda Environment
 This repository includes an environment file so that you can re-create the environment in which all this code was run.

-To build and use the environment, make sure conda is installed and run
+To build and use the environment, make sure Conda is installed and run
 ```
 conda env create --prefix ./env --file environment.yml
 conda activate ./env